-Regarding the expectations for the future, businessmen in the sector hope that for the 2020 seasons, wholesale companies will value the reincorporation of Nicaragua in the travel catalogues.
+Regarding the expectations for the future, businessmen in the sector hope that for the 2020 seasons, wholesale companies will value the reincorporation of Nicaragua in the travel catalogs.

 According to "TripAdvisor" Nicaragua is one of the safest countries in Central America.
-While the statistics of crimes in Latin America the statistics are a little bit high, Nicaragua is seconds in the world-wide ranking behind Southern Africa.
-Many of the neighboring countries of Nicaragua in Central America are with an index of very high crime, Nicaragua reports only 14 crimes for each 100,000 inhabitants.
-Countries like El Salvador with 71 in 100,000, Honduras with 67 in 100,000, Guatemala with 52 in 100,000, Panama with 24 in 100,000, Belize with 29 in 100.000, Only Costa Rica is a bit lower than Nicaragua 13 crimes for each 100,000 inhabitants.
+While the statistics of crimes in Latin America the statistics are a little bit high, Nicaragua is second in the worldwide ranking behind Southern Africa.
+Many of the neighboring countries of Nicaragua in Central America are with an index of very high crime, Nicaragua reports only 14 crimes for every 100,000 inhabitants.
+Countries like El Salvador with 71 in 100,000, Honduras with 67 in 100,000, Guatemala with 52 in 100,000, Panama with 24 in 100,000, Belize with 29 in 100.000, Only Costa Rica is a bit lower than Nicaragua 13 crimes for every 100,000 inhabitants.